AwesomeAndrewMK/jsinspect-upd/README.md

 ![jsinspect](http://danielstjules.com/github/jsinspect-logo.png)

+## !!
+This version of jsinspect is a fork of the original library, which includes an upgrade to the babel 7th version.
 Detect copy-pasted and structurally similar JavaScript code.
 Requires Node.js 6.0+, and supports ES6, JSX as well as Flow.
 Note: the project has been mostly rewritten for the 0.10 release and saw several breaking changes.